avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 In ``AvaFrame/avaframe/``, three different run scripts are provided that show examples on how to use the postprocessing module aimec can be used.
 These examples include:

-* full aimec analysis for simulation results of one computational module (from 1 simulation to x simulations)
+* full aimec analysis for simulation results of one computational module (from 1 simulation to x simulations). :py:func:`ana3AIMEC.runAna3AIMEC.runAna3AIMEC`
-* using aimec to compare the results of two different computational modules (for one simulation at a time)
+* using aimec to compare the results of two different computational modules (for one simulation at a time meaning there should be only one simulation result per computation module). :py:func:`ana3AIMEC.runAna3AIMEC.runAna3AIMECCompMods`
 * using aimec to compare one result parameter (ppr, pfd, pfv) for different simulations in a given inputDir (from 1 simulation to x simulations)

 Here is an example worflow for the full aimec analysis, as provided in ``runAna3AIMEC.py``: